mackdoyle/mackdoyle.github.io/_posts/2014-01-17-fixing-joomla-permission-issues.markdown

 ---
 layout: post
 title:  "Fixing Joomla Permission Issues"
-date:   2014-7-23 20:00:00
+date:   2014-1-17 20:00:00
 author: Jason Doyle
 categories: joomla
 ---
 These are a collection of suggestions found on fairly credible sites.
 That doesn't mean they are correct.

 ##Notes on Apache
-For Apache to see the file, the user that Apache runs as (probably www or _www) must have access to these users' Sites directories.
-Having read/execute access to the contents of ~ /Sites` is not enough, because it has to be allowed to traverse from / down the path to `/Sites`.
-So make sure /, /Users/, /Users/myusername/, and /Users/myusername/Sites/ all have at least "a+x" permission (`the eXecute bit on directories allows that user class to traverse the directory, even if Read access is not allowed`).
+For Apache to see a file, the user that Apache runs as (probably www or _www) must have the proper access to the site's directories.
+Having read/execute access to the contents of the site root is not enough, because it has to be allowed to traverse from / down the path to the location of the site root.
+When on a mac, make sure /, /Users/, /Users/myusername/, and /Users/myusername/Sites/ all have at least "a+x" permission (the eXecute permission on directories allows that user class to traverse the directory, even if Read access is not allowed).

 	`ls -lde / /Users/ /Users/myusername/ /Users/myusername/Sites`